singh-man/books/crackingTheCoding/02_linkedLists.md

 First, a word on notation: in this solution, when we use the notation node  Kx, the variable K indicates the value of the node data, and x (which is either for b) indicates whether we are referring to the front node with that value or the back node.
 For example, in the below linked list node   2b would refer to the second (back) node with value 2.

 Now, like many linked list problems, you can approach this problem recursively.
-We may have some intui­ tive idea that we want to compare element 0 and element n  -   1, element 1 and element n - 2, element 2 and element n-3,  and so on, until the middle element(s).
+We may have some intuitive idea that we want to compare element 0 and element n  -   1, element 1 and element n - 2, element 2 and element n-3,  and so on, until the middle element(s).
 For example:
 ```
 0  (  1  (  2  (  3  )   2  )   1  )  0
 ```
 In order to apply this approach, we first need to know when we've reached the middle element, as this will form our base case.
 We can do this by passing in length  -  2 for the length each time.
 When the length equals 0 or 1, we're at the center of the linked list.
 This is because the length is reduced by 2 each time.
-Once we've recursed  Yi times, length will be down to 0.
+Once we've recursed N/2 times, length will be down to 0.

 ```java
 1  recurse(Node n,  int length) {